opentorah/opentorah/README.md

   epubEmbeddedFonts = [ "Liberation Sans" ]
   // embedded fonts should be OpenType or WOFF!

+  isJEuclidEnabled = false
-  isJEuclidEnabled = true
+  isMathJaxEnabled = true
-  // MathML processing for PDF is disabled by default }
+  // MathML processing for PDF is disabled by default;
+  // no more than one of `JEuclid` and `MathJax` can be enabled }

 docBook.parameters.html2 = [